Hat Creek, How Do I Fish This

 Hat Creek is known as one of the best spring creeks in California.
 Originating from its headwaters near Mt.
 Lassen, this creek flows downwards through rugged terrain, meadow valleys, and several campgrounds before reaching Baum Lake.
 Baum Lake diverts the creek into two flows: one flow directed into the famous Powerhouse #2 and the other below Baum Lake’s dam.
 Both flows eventually merge below Powerhouse #2.

-Although Hat Creek is recognized as past it’s prime it continues to offer the challenge of spring creek fly fishing.
+Although Hat Creek is recognized as past its prime it continues to offer the challenge of spring creek fly fishing.
 It is one of the few spring creeks in California where you can freely stalk your target and watch as they ignore every single fly you throw at them.

 Open Season